 Also found on this new active’s back panel is a single XLR socket for analogue sources (hello recording studio!) and a selector to specify the A500’s position in a WISA-based surround sound system (hello home theatre).

-Here, the A500 talk WISA-wirelessly to Buchardt’s IR remote-controllable Hub – an extra €500 – that plays catch on aptX Bluetooth, Apple Airplay, Spotify Connect, UPnP or Google Cast streams before forwarding the content on as 24bit/96kHz PCM to each loudspeaker.
+Here, the A500 talk WISA-wirelessly to Buchardt’s IR remote-controllable Hub – an extra €500 – that plays catch on aptX Bluetooth, Apple Airplay, Spotify Connect, UPnP or Chromecast Built-in streams before forwarding the content on as 24bit/96kHz PCM to each loudspeaker.
 This same Hub also features a suite of hard-wired inputs – 3 x TOSLINK, coaxial, USB-A (for laptops), USB-B (for hard-drives), HDMI ARC and analogue RCA/minijack – and will execute Buchardt’s room correction code.

-Pricing on the A500 starts at €3200/pair, depending on finish (black, white or walnut).
+Initial pricing on the A500 starts at €3200/pair, depending on finish (black, white or walnut).
 This factory-direct price includes freight AND import duties to your door, no matter where you live in the world.
 On this, Buchardt shows a lead for other manufacturers to follow.

 Further information: Buchardt Audio